Sports in Indianapolis

 Sports in Indianapolis include major league franchises, collegiate athletics, and a variety of other club and individual sporting events that have taken place in Indianapolis, Indiana, United States.
 Indianapolis is the home to 11 professional sports teams.
-The city is also home to three National Collegiate Athletic Association collegiate teams.
-Two teams from the four major American leagues, the Indianapolis Colts and Indiana Pacers, are located in Indianapolis.
+The city is also home to three National Collegiate Athletic Association (NCAA) collegiate teams.
+Two teams from the major professional sports leagues, the Indianapolis Colts and Indiana Pacers, are located in Indianapolis.
+The Indiana Fever Women's National Basketball Association (WNBA) started play in 2000, and are under the same ownership as the Pacers.

 A number of minor league-level teams also play in the city.
-The Indiana Fever Women's National Basketball Association (WNBA) started play in 2000, and are under the same ownership as the Pacers NBA team.
-The Indianapolis Indians are the second oldest Minor League Baseball team, having played in the city since 1902, and are currently members of the Triple-A International League.
+The Indianapolis Indians are the second-oldest Minor League Baseball team, having played in the city since 1902, and are currently members of the Triple-A International League.
 The Indianapolis AlleyCats were formed in 2012 as one of the founding teams of the American Ultimate Disc League (AUDL).
 The Indy Eleven soccer team began play in 2014 and are members of the United Soccer League (USL).
+The Pacers moved their NBA G League affiliate from Fort Wayne to Indianapolis in 2023 as the Indiana Mad Ants, and moved the team after the 2024–25 season to the northeast suburb of Noblesville as the Noblesville Boom.

 Notably, Indianapolis is the headquarters of the National Collegiate Athletic Association (NCAA), the main governing body for U.S. collegiate sports, the National Federation of State High School Associations, and the Indianapolis 500, one of three legs of the Triple Crown of Motorsport.

-Major League teams in Indianapolis
+Major league teams

 Indianapolis Colts (NFL)

-The Indianapolis Colts are a professional American football based in Indianapolis.
+The Indianapolis Colts are a professional American football team based in Indianapolis.
 The team is part of the South Division of the American Football Conference (AFC) in the National Football League (NFL).
 The Colts have won five NFL Championships, including two Super Bowl titles.
 The Colts relocated from Baltimore in 1984, and began their stay in Indianapolis winning 90 of 228 games through the 1997 season, including 5 playoff games.
 Since Jim Irsay assumed control of the franchise in 1998 after the death of his father Robert Irsay, the team has become the first in league history to win 12 games or more in five consecutive seasons (2003–2007).
 After their first playoff berth in Indianapolis in 1987, they missed the playoffs 7 consecutive years.
 In 1995 the Colts made it to their 1st AFC Championship Game since relocating but lost to the Pittsburgh Steelers on a last-second play.
 In 1998 GM Bill Polian drafted Peyton Manning out of Tennessee helping to turn the franchise around.
 Since drafting Manning the Colts have made the playoffs in 10 of 12 years and won Super Bowl XLI against the Chicago Bears in 2006, 29–17.
 Lucas Oil Stadium opened before the 2008 season, replacing the RCA Dome, as the new home of the Colts.